 The artist has recently completed a short film on Institutional racism and is currently seeking funding to expand it into a full length documentary.

 D’Antuono’s attempts to inspire critical thinking with his provocative takes on racism, class warfare, the environment, corporate influence and other hot-button issues have been met with censorship and derision by those who want to protect the status-quo.
-Yet he continues to make art that speaks truth to power, perpetuating the historic role of the artist to spark social change.
+Yet he continues to be a voice for the voiceless by making art that speaks truth to power, perpetuating the historic role of the artist to spark social change.